MILFOIL REMOVAL ON THOMPSON LAKE

 Thompson Lake is one of approximately 24 water bodies in Maine that have documented infestations of variable leaf milfoil.
 Variable leaf milfoil, an invasive species, is an aggressive plant, which, by forming dense mats of vegetation, crowds out native plants.
 Thick growth of this plant can ruin boating, swimming, and other recreational uses of a water body.
 The plant spreads mainly by fragmentation.

-Maine has six species of native milfoil, but it is the invasive variable leaf milfoil that causes most concern.
+Maine has seven species of native milfoil, but it is the invasive variable leaf milfoil that causes most concern.
 It is most prevalent in shallower water up to 15 feet deep.
 While positive identification of the plant is not easy and should be left to the experts, variable leaf milfoil has some distinguishing characteristics.
 Its long stems with whorls of finely divided leaves are rooted in the bottom and rise vertically to the surface of the water.
 Near the surface, especially in shallower water, stems are typically red and may turn and grow horizontally, often forming thick mats.
 The plant has two distinct types of leaves.
 The submerged leaves are feather or comb-like, occur in whorls of four to six, and are one to two inches long.
 The flowers are small and reddish and form on the stem just above the emergent leaves.

 FIRST MILFOIL IN LAKE